A Triple Certified Proof that Core Logic is not Paraconsistent

 cleverly disguised one — and that it smuggles in no axiom.

 Beyond that one-click check, the Lean proof has been validated at the gold standard of the Lean reference manual: built in a sandbox and exported to a serialised proof term, it was replayed through two independently implemented kernels — Lean’s own and nanoda, written in Rust.
-On the author’s machine the command-line comparator reports:
+On the author’s machine the command-line comparator reports, for the final theorem:

 Build completed successfully (3 jobs).